Axway/platform-management-docs/content/en/docs/release_notes/platform_management_8.0.0_-_8.9.3_release_notes/08_03_02_relnotes.md

 ## Improvement

-* Improved handling of redirects after login or activation when initiated from portals or xPaaS services.
+* Improved handling of redirects after sign-in or activation when initiated from portals or other services.

 ## Fixed Issue